kforner/fuzzycoco/README.md

 Reyes' thesis entitled "Coevolutionary Fuzzy Modeling" (*Fuzzy CoCo: a cooperative-coevolutionary approach to fuzzy modeling* from [Carlos Andrés Peña-Reyes](https://orcid.org/0000-0002-2113-6498)).

+## License

+This fuzzycoco software is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
+See the [LICENSE](./LICENSE) file for details.

 ## Acknowledgements

 This software is a complete rewrite of the FUGE-LC software by Karl Forner.